Coventry City F.C.: Recent history (1987–present)

 In 2016–17, Coventry were relegated to League Two, but also won the EFL Trophy in the same season, their first trophy for 30 years.
 The following season, their first in the fourth tier since 1959, they were promoted straight back, finishing sixth and beating Exeter City in the play-off final.
 Two seasons later, they were promoted again, being awarded the League One championship via a points-per-game system after the season was curtailed due to the COVID-19 pandemic.
 At the time of curtailment in March 2020, they led the table with 67 points from 34 games.
 They were exiled from the Ricoh Arena again from 2019 to 2021, playing their home games at St Andrew's in Birmingham, amid ongoing legal action by Sisu over the 2014 purchase of the stadium by rugby club Wasps, which concluded only in 2022 when the European Commission declined to hear an appeal.

 The Sisu era at Coventry City ended in 2023, when local businessman Doug King purchased the club.
-King had also attempted to acquire the CBS Arena, after both Wasps and the stadium holding company had fallen into administration, but his bid came too late and the stadium was eventually sold to Mike Ashley.
+King had also attempted to acquire the stadium, now renamed the CBS Arena, after both Wasps and the stadium holding company had fallen into administration, but his bid came too late and the stadium was eventually sold to Mike Ashley.
 Coventry finished fifth in the Championship and then progressed to the play-off final at Wembley, missing out on promotion to the Premier League in a penalty shoot-out defeat against Luton Town.
 The following season, the club reached the FA Cup semi-final for the first time since 1987, facing Manchester United at Wembley.
-After going 3–0 down, Coventry levelled the match in stoppage time but went on to lose on penalties.
-Later in 2024, Coventry sacked long-time manager Mark Robins following a run of poor results, replacing him with Frank Lampard.
+After going 3–0 down, Coventry dramatically levelled the match in stoppage time and had a ‘winning’ goal controversially disallowed for offside in the final seconds by the very narrowest of margins, then went on to lose on penalties.
+Later in 2024, Coventry dismissed long-time manager Mark Robins following a run of poor results, replacing him with Frank Lampard.
+Coventry purchased the CBS Arena in August 2025.
+On 17 April 2026, Coventry were promoted to the Premier League for the first time since the 2000–01 Season after a 1–1 draw with Blackburn Rovers.
+On 21 April 2026, Coventry defeated Portsmouth 5–1 to clinch the 2025–26 EFL Championship title.